Southwark 2030: working together for a brighter future

 Camberwell Station Road

-A huge amount of engagement has recently taken place during the process of designing improvements to Camberwell Station road.
-We have worked with Sacred hearts School, knocked on every door on the street, listening to the big and small businesses along the street, hosted walkabouts, and attended local meetings.
+Over the past couple of years, we've been working with local residents and businesses and with Sacred Hearts School to produce designs to improve Camberwell Station Road.
+We've knocked on every door on the street, listened to the big and small businesses along the street, hosted walkabouts, and attended local meetings.
 The feedback we received has been valuable and has been fed into the following strategic ambitions for the road:

 • a street for all - how we can look at making everyone welcome and for the street to be accessible, including recommendations from the women and girls safety walkabout